practicalli/spacemacs/clojure-projects/project-configuration.md

 `SPC p e` to create or edit a `.dir-locals.el` file in the current project.

 > #### Hint::Force loading the .dir-locals.el configuration
-> If a `.dir-locals.el` file is created after a file from the project is open, then the variables will not be applied to that buffer.
+> If a `.dir-locals.el` file is created or edited after a file from the project is open, then the variables will not be applied when using a command in that buffer.
 >
-> `SPC f A` to reload a file already open and apply the variables in the `.dir-locals.el` file.
+> `SPC f A` (`reload-buffer`) to reload an already open buffer and the variables in the `.dir-locals.el` file will be loaded and available to any command called from that buffer.
+Switching to a buffer that has not been reverted (or re-opened) may not pick up the changes to the `.dir-locals.el` file.